Create linked servers (SQL Server Database Engine)

 Linked servers are typically configured to enable the database engine to execute a Transact-SQL statement that includes tables in another instance of SQL Server, or another database product such as Oracle.
 Many types of data sources can be configured as linked servers, including third-party database providers and Azure Cosmos DB.

-A linked server allows for access to distributed, heterogeneous queries against OLE DB data sources.
 After a linked server is created, distributed queries can be run against this server, and queries can join tables from more than one data source.
-If the linked server is defined as an instance of SQL Server, remote stored procedures can be executed.
+If the linked server is defined as an instance of SQL Server or an Azure SQL Managed Instance, remote stored procedures can be executed.

 The capabilities and required arguments of the linked server can vary significantly.
-The examples in this topic provide a typical example but all options are not described.
+The examples in this article provide a typical example but all options aren't described.
 For more information, see sp_addlinkedserver (Transact-SQL).

 When using Transact-SQL statements, requires ALTER ANY LINKED SERVER permission on the server or membership in the setupadmin fixed server role.
 When using Management Studio requires CONTROL SERVER permission or membership in the sysadmin fixed server role.

-On the General page, in the Linked server box, type the name of the instance of SQL Server that you area linking to.
+On the General page, in the Linked server box, type the name of the instance of SQL Server that you're linking to.

-Identify the linked server as an instance of Microsoft SQL Server.
-If you use this method of defining a SQL Server linked server, the name specified in Linked server must be the network name of the server.
+Identify the linked server as an instance of Microsoft SQL Server or an Azure SQL Managed Instance.
+If you use this method of defining a linked server, the name specified in Linked server must be the network name of the server.
 Also, any tables retrieved from the server are from the default database defined for the login on the linked server.